How To Handle User Query Terms Correctly#

 Multi Word Rescoring#

 The general query applies the configured term_sequence configuration.
-But documents that contain the query terms within a single sentence or paragraph are not boosted per default.
-To improve this rescoring functions can be used.
+But documents that contain the query terms within a single sentence or paragraph are not boosted by default.
+To improve that, rescoring functions can be used.

 Example query: global warming effects

-Rescoring applies additional - potentially more expensive - scoring function to the top N ranked documents (by the more general query) and resorts them afterwards.
+Rescoring applies additional - potentially more expensive - scoring functions to the top N ranked documents (by the more general query) and resorts them afterwards.

 "rescore": {